sirech/homepage2/src/pages/articles/2021-01-16-setting-up-oauth-for-grafana-with-auth0/index.md

   </figcaption>
 </figure>

 Looking good!
 No unauthorized user will access our dashboards.
 Right?
-Turns out, anybody with a Google account can log in!
-Not very secure!
+Well, turns out, anybody with a Google account can log in.
+No as secure as I had hoped.

-When I was setting up SPAs, I added a custom scope to the JWT that was verified on the backend side.
-Grafana offers no way of veryfying scopes, sadly.
-This is a known issue, and it doesn't look like it's going to be fixed [anytime soon](https://github.com/grafana/grafana/issues/6809).
+In my previous article, I added a custom [scope](https://auth0.com/docs/scopes) to the JWT and verified it on the backend side.
+Grafana offers no such functionality, sadly.
+It's a known issue, and it doesn't look like it's going to be fixed [anytime soon](https://github.com/grafana/grafana/issues/6809).

-You can specify an expected organization or team id, but that's not based on standard OAuth.
+You can specify an expected organization or team id, but that's not standard OAuth.
 It seems like it's a straight copy-paste based on Github's interpretation of OAuth.
 The documentation for those two parameters is pretty awful, by the way.
 I spent a lot of time reading the source code until I understood that you need some endpoints that Auth0 doesn't implement.

 Anyways, there is an alternative.
 Instead, we're going to use a [rule](https://auth0.com/docs/rules) that checks if the user has a specific role.
-We'll drop the requests by users without the role without sending them to Grafana.
+We'll drop the requests done by users without the role, never sending them to Grafana.
 Rule and role are defined like this:

 <!-- provision-rule -->
 ```hcl